seanking/spring-cloud-config/README.md

 ## Update the Greeting Service

-Introduce the spring The greeting service can now be updated to utilize the configuration server.

-Introduce the `spring-cloud-config-client` dependency to provide the libraries needed to update our greeting service to communicate with the configuration server.
+The greeting service can now be updated to utilize the configuration server.
+Introduce the `spring-cloud-starter-config` dependency to provide the libraries needed to for the greeting service to communicate with the configuration server.

 ```xml
 <dependencies>